erikmukk/tuum-test-assignment/README.md

 1) I decided to use MyBatis with XML-file approach.
 I have not worked with MyBatis too much before and MyBatis documentation did not help me out too much, neither did the rest of the Internet for XML-based approach.
 So I had difficulties setting it up.
-I have only worked with "pre-configured" implementations in the past.
-Therefore, I decided to go with XML approach, because that was at least a little familiar.
+Therefore, I decided to go with XML approach, because that seemed more logical.

 2) I decided to use MyBatis generator to make it easy to keep entities in code and in DB in sync.
 It automatically